princegeco/csce438-spring2025/mp2-1_skeleton/README.md

 # 2. try using coordinator:

-Compile the code using the provided mp2.1 makefile:
+Compile the code (coordinator + your MP1) using the provided mp2.1 makefile:

     make -j4